-Energy Only Interconnection Customers requesting Deliverability must submit to the CAISO a $60,000 study deposit for each Interconnection Request seeking TP Deliverability.
+Interconnection Customers requesting Deliverability for Energy Only capacity must submit to the CAISO a $60,000 study deposit for each Interconnection Request seeking TP Deliverability.
 The CAISO will deposit these funds in an interest bearing account at a bank or financial institution designated by the CAISO.
 The funds will be applied to pay for prudent costs incurred by the CAISO, the Participating TO(s), and/or third parties at the direction of the CAISO or applicable Participating TO(s), as applicable, to perform and administer the TP Deliverability studies for the Energy Only Interconnection Customers.
 Any and all costs of the Energy Only TP Deliverability study will be borne by the Interconnection Customer.
 The CAISO will coordinate the study with the Participating TO(s).
 The Participating TO(s) will invoice the CAISO for any work within seventy-five (75) calendar days of completion of the study, and, within thirty (30) days thereafter, the CAISO will issue an invoice or refund to the Interconnection Customer, as applicable, based upon such submitted Participating TO invoices and the CAISO’s own costs for the study.
 If the actual costs of the study are greater than the deposit provided by the Interconnection Customer, the Interconnection Customer will pay the balance within thirty (30) days of being invoiced.

-All power purchase agreements in this Section 8.9 must require Deliverability for the Interconnection Customer to represent that it has, is negotiating, or is shortlisted for a power purchase agreement.
-For all TP Deliverability allocations based upon having, negotiating, or being shortlisted for power purchase agreements, the CAISO will allocate TP Deliverability up to the amount of deliverable MW capacity procured by the power purchase agreement.
-All Load Serving Entities building Generating Facilities to serve their own Load must be doing so to fulfill a regulatory requirement that warrants Deliverability.
+All power purchase agreements in this GIDAP must be with a Load Serving Entity procuring the capacity to meet its Resource Adequacy obligation pursuant to a regulatory requirement.
+Beginning with the 2023-2024 TP Deliverability allocation process, all power purchase agreements must require the Interconnection Customer to provide Resource Adequacy Capacity for a minimum of three (3) years.
+For all TP Deliverability allocations based upon having, negotiating, or being shortlisted for power purchase agreements, the CAISO will allocate TP Deliverability up to the amount of deliverable MW capacity procured by the power purchase agreement to provide Resource Adequacy Capacity to the counterparty Load Serving Entity to meet its Resource Adequacy obligation pursuant to a regulatory requirement.
+All Load Serving Entities building Generating Facilities to serve their own Load must be doing so to fulfill a regulatory requirement to provide Resource Adequacy Capacity pursuant to a regulatory requirement.
 Load Serving Entities acting as Interconnection Customers are otherwise eligible for all other attestations.

+Interconnection Customers with power purchase agreements with counterparties that are not Load Serving Entities procuring the capacity to meet their Resource Adequacy obligations may attest to having a power purchase agreement only if the counterparty can demonstrate the same capacity is under contract with a Load Serving Entity procuring the capacity to meet its Resource Adequacy obligation for a term of three (3) years or more and pursuant to a regulatory requirement.
+Without limitation, financial incentives, the intent to sell Resource Adequacy Capacity later, or being shortlisted with a Load Serving Entity to provide Resource Adequacy Capacity do not meet this requirement.

 Notwithstanding any other provision, all refunds pursuant to this Appendix DD will be processed in accordance with the CAISO’s generally accepted accounting practices, including monthly batched deposit refund disbursements.
 Any CAISO deadline will be tolled to the extent the Interconnection Customer has not provided the CAISO with the appropriate documents to facilitate the Interconnection Customer’s refund, or if the Interconnection Customer has any outstanding invoice balance due to the CAISO on another project owned by the same Interconnection Customer.

-8.9.2.2 Proceeding without a Power Purchase Agreement
+8.9.2.2 Proceeding without a Power Purchase Agreement prior to [Effective Date]